Kong/kubernetes-ingress-controller/README.md

 ## Contributing

-We ❤️  pull requests, and we’re continually working hard to make it as easy as possible for developers to contribute.
-Before beginning development with the Kong Ingress, please familiarize yourself with the following developer resources:
+We ❤️ pull requests and we’re continually working hard to make it as easy as possible for developers to contribute.
+Before beginning development with the Kong Ingress Controller, please familiarize yourself with the following developer resources:
 - [CONTRIBUTING](CONTRIBUTING.md)
 - [CODE_OF_CONDUCT](CODE_OF_CONDUCT.md) and [COPYRIGHT](https://github.com/Kong/kong/blob/master/COPYRIGHT)

 ## Documentation

-All documentation around Kong Ingress Controller is present in the [kong/docs.konghq.com](https://github.com/kong/docs.konghq.com) repository.
+All documentation for the Kong Ingress Controller is present in the [kong/docs.konghq.com](https://github.com/kong/docs.konghq.com) repository.
 Pull Requests are welcome for additions and corrections.

 ## Guides and Tutorials

-Please browse through [guides][guides] to get started or understand how to configure a specific setting with Kong Ingress Controller.
+Please browse through the [guides][guides] to get started and to learn specific ingress controller operations.

 ## main branch builds